 A Small Step for Lifelong Health

-Taking control of your health in your senior years means making smart choices—like getting the pneumococcal vaccine for seniors.
-By protecting against pneumonia and other infections, this vaccine offers seniors a simple way to stay healthy, reduce hospital visits, and enjoy life fully.
-Don’t wait for illness to remind you of the importance of prevention.
+Taking charge of your health means making informed choices, like getting the pneumococcal vaccine.
+This simple step protects against pneumonia and other infections, helping older adults stay active, reduce hospital visits, and enjoy life to the fullest.

-If you or a loved one are eligible, talk to your healthcare provider, visit a local pharmacy, or explore the CDC’s vaccination resources today.
-It’s a small step that could make a world of difference in keeping you active, independent, and well.
+Don’t wait until illness strikes to prioritize prevention.
+If you or a loved one qualify, consult your healthcare provider, visit a local pharmacy, or explore the CDC’s vaccination resources today.
+One small decision can make a big difference in keeping you healthy, independent, and well.